DavidLXu/DavidLXu.github.io/_posts/2026-06-21-blog-post-pace-sim2real-paper-notes.md

 PACE depends on the assumptions behind its fitted parameterization.
 The paper is explicit about this.
 Identification and deployment need consistent firmware compensation modes and filters.
 Finite excitation bandwidth can hide higher-frequency dynamics, especially on suspended setups where structural constraints cap the chirp.
 Temperature, wear, and aging can shift effective parameters over time.
 The method currently folds many electrical effects into joint-space terms; future work targets bus-voltage/current limits, inverter switching behavior, compliance, and higher-order motion terms such as jerk and snap.

+The energy reward is a low-order PMSM loss model designed for large-scale RL.
+It omits iron and magnet losses, inverter switching, temperature-dependent resistance, battery dynamics, detailed field weakening, and load-dependent transmission loss.
+Its physical units improve portability, while its accuracy still depends on operating within the identified torque, speed, and temperature regime.
+Robots with strongly nonlinear transmissions or frequent electrical saturation may need a higher-fidelity or learned power model.

 The contact side is also deliberately indirect.
 PACE identifies in-air joint dynamics, then shows that this suffices for the tested contact tasks.
 If foot contact parameters, compliance, or terrain interaction dominate the gap for another platform, the recipe may need contact-parameter refinement or online adaptation.

 ## Takeaways